microtrain/bootcamp/07-JavaScript/05-Canvas.md

 ```

 ### Add a circle
 [CanvasRenderingContext2D.arc()](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/arc) is the method used for drawing a circle.
-For a rectangle the x,y coordinates represent the the top left corner of a the rectangle for a circle x,y represents the center of a circle.
+For a rectangle the x,y coordinates represent the top left corner of the rectangle for a circle x,y represents the center of a circle.
 Where the third and fourth arguments of fillRect represent the height and width the third and fourth arguments represent the start and ending point of the arc to be drawn, for a complete circle you will always start at 0 and end at tau or pi^2 (2*pi).

 Add the following to the bottom of the script tags in your _/var/www/mtbc/draw/rand.html_ file and refresh the page.
 ```js